t-nil/redox_slides_study_presentation/slides.md

 ---

-# Some parts of my contribution to Ion Shell
+# A few parts of my contribution to Ion Shell

-- Fixes in parser
+- Fixed in parser
-- Implement built in subst method
+- Implemented new built in subst method
-- Implement pipefail option
+- Implemented "pipefail" option

 ```sh{1|2|3-4|6|8|10|all}
 let empty = []